maxpou/maxpou.fr/_drafts/no-more-loop-js.md

 // ["😇 Wolverine (Marvel)", "😇 Deadpool (Marvel)", "😇 Charles Xavier (Marvel)", "😇 Legolas (Tolkien)", "😇 Gandalf (Tolkien)"]
 ```

-It's nicer but we can also go deeper with implicit return (drop the curly braces):
+It's nicer... but we can also go deeper with implicit return (drop the curly braces):

 ```js
 const squadAlphaStr = heros